rafaelaznar/torbesa/README.md

 # Your Gateway to Educational Gaming

-## Challenge yourself with fun and educational games
+## Challenge yourself to develop fun and educational games

 This code is MIT licensed.